An Edge Function represents an AWS Lambda@Edge function.

 - Dynamically routing requests to different origins based on a user's location and responding with region specific content

 - Authenticating and authorizing users before accessing content from the origin.

 - Adding HTTP security headers on responses without modifying the origin

-More examples, including related blog posts, can be found in the AWS Lambda@Edge product overview under Use Cases
+More examples, including related blog posts, can be found in the AWS Lambda@Edge product overview under Use Cases.

-AWS Lambda@Edge shares many key benefits with AWS Lambda like automatically scaling to usage, and pay-per-use pricing models, but need to meet additional requirements and restrictions as described below:
+AWS Lambda@Edge shares many key benefits with AWS Lambda, like automatically scaling to usage, and pay-per-use pricing models, but need to meet additional requirements and restrictions as described below:

 - Defined in the us-east-1 (N. Virginia) region

-- Work exclusively with the Node.js runtime
+- Work exclusively with the Node.js and Python runtimes

 - Do not have access to Lambda environment variables *